-- R20 After the end of the Three-Minute Setup Period, the Commissioning Remote Controllers for the Sentry Robots and Radars must be placed in the designated position at the Battlefield entrance, while The Remote Controllers for other robots must be placed in the designated position in the Operator Room or at the Battlefield entrance.
+R20 After the Three-Minute Setup Period, the Commissioning Remote Controllers for the Sentry Robots, radars, and semi-autonomous robots must be placed in the designated position at the Battlefield entrance, while the Remote Controllers for other robots must be placed in the designated position in the Operator Room or at the Battlefield entrance.

 Penalties: If it is before the Seven-Minute Round, a Verbal Warning shall be issued.
-If the Verbal Warning is ineffective, a Red Card shall be issued against the offending robot; if it is during the Seven-Minute Round, a Red Card shall be issued against the offending robot. - R21 In the last 5 seconds of the Referee System Initialization Period of each round, the Pit Crew must not operate remote controllers located outside the Operator Room that correspond to deployed robots.
+If the Verbal Warning is ineffective, a Red Card shall be issued against the offending robot; if it is during the Seven-Minute Round, a Red Card shall be issued against the offending robot.

+R21 After the Five-Second Countdown, the pit crew must not operate remote controllers located outside the Operator Room that correspond to deployed robots.